apache/www-site/content/security/committers.md

 1. The project team announces the vulnerability and the fix.
 The vulnerability announcement should be sent after, or at the same time as, the release announcement to the following destinations.
-The internal portal generates texts that can be used for the emails.
+The internal portal generates texts that can be used for the emails and can send the emails if required.

     a. the same destinations as the release announcement

     b. the vulnerability reporter

-    c. the project's security list (or 1security@apache.org1 if the project does not have a dedicated security list)
+    c. the project's security list (or `security@apache.org` if the project does not have a dedicated security list)

     d. `oss-security@lists.openwall.com` ([subscription not required](http://oss-security.openwall.org/wiki/mailing-lists)).